Ranked! The 10 best defensive midfielders in the world

 How our experts decided the best defensive midfielders in the world

-From registas to the good, old-fashioned ball-winning midfielder, all kinds of DMs have been assessed by our team of experts, from the cultured, passing types to the pure destroyers.
+From registas to the good, old-fashioned ball-winning midfielder, all kinds of No.6 has been assessed by our team of experts, from the cultured, passing types to the pure destroyers, just three months after our last update.
 We've looked at who's the most rounded, of course, but specialists still have their place: our list has been defined by who performs their job most effectively – regardless of what that job actually is.

 We've been busy deciding best midfielders with other lists, too.
 We have the complete list of the best central midfielders in the world and the best attacking midfielders in the world, along with the best DMs – while we've gone into depth in defence, too.